ejriffer/Data-410-Final-Project/README.md

 The next step was to use the models from above and run the test data through them.

-The first classifier model I ran was a logistic regression.
-The below code shows this implementation.
+The below code shows the implementation or rerunning the logistic regression model seen above.

 ```
 predicted_log = log_reg.predict(Xtestscaled)